image of white man in his fifties with grey hair, he's laughing while wearing a black shirt jacket, and holding a pen ready to write notes

 Employee Advocacy

-Anyone who has ever run a successful programme, be it an ERG, an alumni network, or similar, will tell you: ‘it takes a village’.
+Anyone who’s ever run a successful programme, whether it’s an ERG, an alumni network, or a community initiative, knows it takes a village.

 Choosing your champions